Kullback-Leibler Consistency of $p$-dimensional P\'olya Tree Posteriors and Differential Entropy Estimation

 \end{theorem}

-As much of the literature is concerned with such results, before continuing we make a brief survey of related works. \citet{schwartz_bayes_1965} establishes general conditions for consistency in the weak topology, which were applied to Pólya Trees by \citet{lavine_aspects_1992}.
+Previous works proved strong consistency in other semimetrics. \citet{schwartz_bayes_1965} establishes general conditions for consistency in the weak topology, which were applied to Pólya Trees by \citet{lavine_aspects_1992}.
 Strong consistency with respect to the Hellinger and Total Variation metric was obtained by \citet{barron_consistency_1999} and further refined by \citet{walker_new_bayesian}.
-Later works considered convergence rates of $\posterior(N_\epsilon^c)$ on situations under which consistency was demonstrated.
-Consistency of Pólya Trees with respect to the supremum norm was demonstrated more recently by \citet{consistency_sup_norm}.
+Those works obtained general bayesian nonparametric consistency theorems that were applied to specific Pólya Tree priors as examples.
+Consistency of Pólya Trees with respect to the supremum norm alongside convergence rates were obtained more recently by \citet{consistency_sup_norm}.
 All such results were stated in terms of one dimensional density estimation.

-In comparison to the previous works, we work with less restrictive assumptions on the prior because Theorem 2 establishes convergence in probability, not almost surely.
-The slower growth rate admitted for consistency with respect to TV is $a_l = l^{3+\delta}, \delta > 0$.
-The \ref{eq:reg} on the other hand, holds for slower growth rates such as $a_l = l^{2+\delta}$.
-Our assumptions on $f_0$ are also less restrictive or exactly equal to other conditions previously considered. $f_0$ being a member of the Kullback-Leibler support of $\prior$ is also required by \citet{barron_consistency_1999} and \citet{schwartz_bayes_1965}.
-Earlier results on the convergence in the supremum norm also required $f_0$ to be Hölder continuous \citep{ castillo_bernsteinvon_2015}.

-Weak consistency in a strong metric such as $TV$ is interesting for applications and for theoretical reasons.
-Weak consistency is easier to extend to the setting where $\Amostra$ does not consist of i.i.d. samples, as pointed out by \citep{Ghosal_vanderVaart_2017}.
-Examples of such cases are the practically relevant applications in survival analysis and time series modeling.
-From a theoretical point of view, our results bridge a gap between Schwartz's Theorem, which states convergence in the weak topology, and strong convergence on strong metrics.
-Theorem 2 shows that almost all Pólya Trees that satisfy Schwartz's Theorem are also weakly consistent in a stronger topology.
-Theorem 2 is also useful for obtaining consistency for specific statistics.
-Corollary 1 for example states that the predictive density is consistent in probability.